 In 2016, Jordan found himself homeless and sleeping in a park.

 “Being homeless humbled me in a lot of ways because I’ve seen the real ugly side of the world,” he said.

 He met his wife and she got pregnant with their daughter.
-It was then that Shaw really understood he had to do more and be better for himself and his family.
+It was then that Jordan really understood he had to do more and be better for himself and his family.
 He sought employment at Pilgrim’s, and the team accepted him and has held him accountable to his own goals for himself.
 Doors of opportunity have opened for him and he has worked his way up from an hourly team member to become a supervisor.

-For Shaw, working at Pilgrim’s taught him discipline and transformed him into a role model for his family – the kind of man he aspired to be.
+Jordan says that working at Pilgrim’s taught him discipline and transformed him into a role model for his family – the kind of man he aspired to be.

 “I want to go to school, get my degree in Agriculture and Economics and continue to grow from there,” he said.
 “I want to prove to my kids that if you set your mind to do something you can do it, no matter what it is.”